Dissident Editions

 The only rurality that has status now

-is the horrific AgrIndustry:
+is the horrific AgrIndustry of the USA:

 vast prairies where soy-beans and wheat and maize are grown